takenspc/ruby-a11y/html/proposal.md

 ## Summary

 W3C HTML has "a [ruby model] that matches both users' needs and implementations".
-However the ruby model is not easy to implement.
-Specifically, the assistive technologies need to re-implement all of the model because browsers don't expose the ruby structure in current spec.
+However the current ruby model is not easy to implement.
+Specifically, the assistive technologies need to implement all of the ruby model because browsers don't expose the ruby structure to ATs in the current ruby model.
 This proposal aims to make the ruby model easier to implement by assistive technologies.

 This proposal intends to

 - preseve the makrup of the current ruby model
 - change start and end tag of [`rb`] and [`rtc`] elements be omissible like [`tbody`]

-In other words, this proposal intends to make the every child of `ruby` element be either `rb`, `rtc` or `rp` element.
+In other words, this proposal intends to make the every DOM child of `ruby` element be either `rb`, `rtc` or `rp` element.

    [ruby model]: http://www.w3.org/TR/html51/semantics.html#the-ruby-element
    [`rb`]: http://www.w3.org/TR/html51/semantics.html#the-rb-element